 - Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs for the asset or liability that are not based on observable market data.

-Cash are measured at level 1; warrant derivative financial instruments are measured at level 2.
+Cash are measured at level 1; The option to acquire shares in the associate and the convertible loan derivative financial instruments are measured at level 3.